 Users of financial statements, particularly investors and creditors, can use information about a company’s cash flows in order to evaluate the company’s ability to generate positive net cash flows in the future to meet its obligations and to pay dividends.
 In some cases, careful analysis of cash flows can provide early warning of impending financial problems.

 But also it provides insight in the longer (short) term future, is a company attracting new loans (inflow in the cash from financing activities section), to balance a cash outflow used in the cash flows used in operating activities section?
+What can the Statement of Cash Flows tell you?

 If yes, that is quite a different story than using that financing cash inflow to invest in new equipment, increasing production capacity through the cash used in investing activities section.